My Totally Unbiased, Honest Review of BetterHelp

 - They offer financial aid.
 If your income is under a certain level (likely dependent on your tax status in each individual state) you'll qualify for a subsidy.
 Personally, I get a discount of about $35 per week off from the original cost.

 What is Your Main Reason For Seeking Therapy Online?

-Now that I've been using the platform for half of a year, there's some stuff I don't dig about it, like:
+Now that I've been using the platform for a year, there's some stuff I don't dig about it, like: